10 Damn Good Alternatives to Hostels

 1. Couch surfing

 One of the great ways to avoid staying in hostels while getting, well, free accommodation is through couch surfing.
-Their are some kind individuals out there who offer a free bed or a free couch to sleep on in their home, usually because the host has travelled the world themselves and understands the importance of cheap accommodation.
-The most popular resource for couch surfing in New Zealand is the Couchsurfing website.
+There are some kind individuals out there who offer a free bed or a free couch to sleep on in their home, usually, because the host has travelled the world themselves and understands the importance of cheap accommodation.
+The most popular resource for couch surfing in New Zealand is the Couchsurfing.com.
 Be sure to check out Couchsurfing in New Zealand and 8 Safety Tips for Couchsurfing in New Zealand before you do your first couch surfing experience.